Last updated 10/03/2022

 A previous post discussed the benefits of using the command pattern to provide a service class with a safe and convenient way to allow other objects to invoke and monitor a sequence of operations (a service).
-This post describes an implementation of the command pattern that uses a class (TExecution) that implements an interface (IExecution).
+This post describes an implementation of the command pattern that uses a class (T_Execution) that implements an interface (I_Execution).
 The source code for an example project can be found here.
-The Execution classes and interfaces are defined in the library tcl_BaseClasses that are part of the project.
+The Execution classes and interfaces are defined in the library tcl_BaseClasses.
+The source code for the library can be found on git hub here

 - Ready indicates the service is not currently executing.